 Monitor Screens’ application on Events

-What is considered monitor screens, what exactly are they used for?
+What is considered monitor screens, and what exactly are they used for?
 Below, we explain the different technology behind all the different types of complex monitor screens and their advancements over the years.

 - 2D / 3D animations